CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

     Psuedocode:
     ```jsx
     export function Header() {
-        define a different function for each button that handles when it is pressed
         return(
             <>
                 create a div with the className "header"
                     create a div with the className "left_side"
-                        create a link saying "Home" and leaving reactRouter to go to "/home/"
-                        create a link saying "Dashboard" and staying in reactRouter to go to "/Dashboard"
+                        create a link saying "Dashboard" and staying in reactRouter to go to "/dashboard"
-                        create a link saying "Collection" and staying in reactRouter to go to "/Collection"
+                        create a link saying "Collection" and staying in reactRouter to go to "/collection"
-                        create a link saying "Wanted" and staying in reactRouter to go to "/Wanted"
+                        create a link saying "Wanted" and staying in reactRouter to go to "/wanted"
-                        create a link saying "Decks" and staying in reactRouter to go to "/Decks"
+                        create a link saying "Decks" and staying in reactRouter to go to "/decks"
                     create a div with the className "center"
                         Display a search bar with default text "Search Cards"
+                        Display a button with text "Search"
                     create a div with the className "right_side"
                         create a link saying "Logout" and leaving reactRouter to go to "/registration/logout/"
                 a div with className "header_filler"